 In January 2022, the Board of Directors approved a share repurchase program which authorizes the repurchase of up to \$15.0 million of shares of the Company's Class A and Class B Common Stock.
-The repurchase program authorizes the Company, in management's discretion, to repurchase shares from time to time subject to market conditions, applicable securities laws, and other factors considered by management.
+The repurchase program authorizes the Company, in management's discretion, to repurchase shares from time to time subject to market conditions and other factors.
+The timing, price, and number of shares which may be repurchased under the program in the future will be based on market conditions, applicable securities laws, and other factors considered by management.
 Share repurchases under the program may be made from time to time through solicited or unsolicited transactions in the open market or in privately negotiated transactions.
 The share repurchase program does not obligate the Company to repurchase any specific amount of shares and may be suspended, modified, or terminated at any time without prior notice.
-During the year ended December 31, 2022, the Company repurchase 115,782 shares of its Class A Common Stock under this repurchase program at an average per share purchase price of \$9.27, including fees.
+During the year ended December 31, 2022, the Company repurchased 115,782 shares of its Class A Common Stock under this repurchase program at an average per share purchase price of \$9.27, including fees.
 The Company remained authorized under the repurchase program to purchase up to \$13.9 million of shares of the Company's Class A and Class B Common Stock as of December 31, 2022.